 • Blend: It holds both value stocks and growth stocks.

-This ETF also has a mutual fund counterpart: the Vanguard Total Stock Market Index Fund (VTSAX).
+Also, VTO represents the ETF shares of Vanguard’s older mutual fund, the Vanguard Total Stock Market Index Fund (VTSAX).
 VTSAX is a great way to access VTI’s strategy within 401(k) plans, which typically don’t allow you to invest in ETFs.

 What Is VOO?